LOgundare/sql-sales-database-analysis/README.md

 ## Key Findings:
 - **Churn Rate**
-  A 100% churn rate was observed between 2023 and 2024, indicating none of the customers who purchased in 2023 returned in 2024.
+  A 100% churn rate was observed between 2023 and 2024, indicating none of the customers who made purchases in 2023 returned in 2024.

 - **Regional Performance**
   - **Top Performing State**: *Florida*